Graphs of curves and arcs quasi-isometric to big mapping class groups: Equivalent definitions of translatability

 There is only one more case, which requires a bit more subtlety as well as the condition of tameness:

-\begin{lemma} If $\Sigma$ has tame end space and two non-equivalent maximal ends $e_+$ and $e_-$, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} If $\MCG(\Sigma)$ does not have a well-defined quasi-isometry type, then such a quasi-isometry cannot be defined and we are done; so we may assume it does.
-Then we can apply Lemma \ref{pred_exist} to find immediate predecessors to $e_+$ and $e_-$.
+\begin{lemma} If $\Sigma$ has tame end space and two non-equivalent maximal ends $e_+$ and $e_-$, and if $\MCG(\Sigma)$ has a well-defined quasi-isometry type, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Since $\MCG(\Sigma)$ has a well-defined quasi-isometry type, we can apply Lemma \ref{pred_exist} to find immediate predecessors to $e_+$ and $e_-$.
 If $e_+$ and $e_-$ had the same predecessors, $\Sigma$ would be translatable by Lemma \ref{almost_two_ends}, which would imply $e_+ \sim e_-$, a contradiction.
 Thus without loss of generality we may assume there is some immediate predecessor $x$ of $e_+$ such that $x \not\preccurlyeq e_-$.